Malleson mission: Skirmishes at Kaka

+Battle of Dushak

 At this point, Malleson, against the wishes of the Indian Government, decided to push further into Transcaspia and attack the Bolsheviks.
 The combined force completed a double night march, and engaged and defeated the Bolsheviks at Arman Sagad between 9 and 11 October and at the Battle of Dushak on 14 October.
 At Dushak, the British force suffered 54+ killed & 150+ wounded while inflicting 1,000 casualties on the Bolsheviks.
 The Anglo-Indian forces did most of the fighting, with the Transcaspian forces largely unreliable.
 A bayonet charge by the Punjabi infantry, as well as an attack by the 28th Cavalry, eventually drove off the Bolshevik forces.
 The Transcaspian forces retired to Kaakha, while the Bolshevik forces retired with their trains to Dushak but then pulled back further to Merv.
 The British occupied Tejend on 20 October.
 The Transcaspian force then went on to occupy Merv.

 Armoured trains featured in the battles, the British/Transcaspians having two, the Bolsheviks three.
 Roads were not usable and vehicles did not have the range.
 Armoured trains, armed with cannons, were used for transport and to attack.
 However, with the end of World War I, one of the primary reasons for the mission, the threat from the Germans and the Turks, was no longer extant.
 Malleson, however, felt compelled to support the committee.

-Dick Ellis served as an officer with the Malleson mission, writing his account, The Transcaspian Episode, after he had retired.

-Resignation of the committee
+Committee resignation and Turkestan Army creation

 By late 1918 the Ashkhabad Committee was starting to lose grip on the capital and asked for British assistance.
 Malleson had not supplied the committee with the funds he had promised.
 There was general rebellion in the capital and the Ashkhabad Committee resigned.
-On 1 January 1919 a new Committee of Public Safety was formed to rule Transcaspia, its composition of five people largely chosen by Reginald Teague-Jones.
+On 1 January 1919 a new Committee of Public Safety was formed to govern Transcaspia, its composition of five people largely chosen by Reginald Teague-Jones.
 He appointed two Turkmen to the new committee, and it became more susceptible to British influence at this stage.

 On 12 January, the British force came under attack from the Bolsheviks at Annenkovo, but defended the settlement with the loss of 12 killed and 38-39 wounded.

 White Russian forces, from General Anton Denikin's Southern White Russian Army, started joining the Transcaspian army in small groups.
 The Transcaspian Government soon became linked with the White Russian Forces.
 Denikin eventually started having more control over the force, as more of his troops starting fighting with them.

-On January 22, 1919, the White Turkestan Army was created.
+On 22 January 1919, the White Turkestan Army was created.